widemem

 1. Install

-That pulls the core library with FAISS and SQLite.
+That pulls the core library plus FAISS for the vector index.
+The base install ships without FAISS since v1.4.1, so you need the extra (the quotes keep zsh from expanding the brackets).
 For local embeddings (no API key needed), add the sentence-transformers extra:

 For the Claude Code MCP server and skill integration: